IBM/case/120-prereqs.md

     </tr>
 </table>

 Basic comparisons are combined into logical AND and OR combinations.
 ANDs are specified with spaces between comparison objects and ORs are specified with the standard double-pipe character: `||`.
-Logical AND is given higher priority than OR and parenthesis are not supported for
+Logical AND is given higher priority than OR and parenthesis are not supported.

 Examples:
 * This example will support any v1.x version above or equal to 1.11.3: